 Congratulations - you are thinking of going to college!
 If you have a disability, you might be wondering what changes to expect.
 Each college is different, but all schools have something in common: They cannot discriminate against anyone due to a disability.
 U.S. schools are responsible for making their courses, campuses, activities, and services accessible to people with disabilities.
-This guide will help you understand the laws and policies affecting college students who have disabilities so you can make the most of your time there!
+This guide will help you understand the laws affecting students with disabilities, plan for college, and get the support you need.
+Looking for more information on college admissions or financial aid?
+Check out our Admissions Insider and Financial Aid Insider!